SHCY 2021 Dissertation Prize

 The new award attracted considerable interest and the SHCY is pleased to announce a call for nominations for dissertations completed in the 2021 year.

-Eligible dissertations must be defended in 2020 and in English, or translated into English.
-Submissions will be assessed by a panel of childhood and youth history experts and copyright will be respected.
+Eligible dissertations must be defended in 2021 and in English, or translated into English.

 Nominations should include: